sshaper/javascriptvalidation/README.md

-# javascriptvalidation
+# Java Script Validation
-This is a simple javascript validation class.
+This is a simple Javascript validation class.